alexarje/sensing/book/week1.md

 These principles help us understand the universal and individual ways in which music impacts human experience, providing insights into both the psychological and cultural dimensions of music.
 In this course, we will primarily investigate perception, but also touch briefly upon cognition and behavior.

 Music psychology is a thriving field internationally.
-There are numerous international communities, conferences and journals for music psychology.
+There are numerous international communities, conferences, and journals for music psychology.
 These conferences provide excellent opportunities for networking, collaboration, and staying updated on the latest research.

 <details>
 <summary>Conferences and Communities in Music Psychology</summary>